Heather Dubrow Leaving ‘RHOC’ To Save Marriage, Insider Claims [Report]

 “Production was bored with her storyline.
 It’s been about her house and wealth for years, and they didn’t feel there was enough substance for her to return again as a full time Housewife.”

-According to The Dirty’s insider, Heather chose to leave RHOC rather than be a “friend.”
+According to the Dirty’s insider, Heather chose to leave RHOC rather than be a “friend.”

 Which story is the accurate one, or are they at all?
 Fans rarely know the real reason behind casting changes on reality shows — or even scripted shows.
 Behind-the-scenes developments are every bit as dramatic as the ones on camera.
 The difference is the public may or may not get the truth.
 There are any number of ways stars and producers spin shakeups at the studio in an effort to protect someone’s reputation.